-The lack of research hasn’t stopped CBD from popping up everywhere over the past year in everything from soft-serve ice cream to lattes to, yes, beer.
+The lack of research hasn’t stopped CBD from popping up in everything from soft-serve ice cream to lattes to, yes, beer.
 A number of the brewing power players have already bet big on cannabinoids being the next big thing.
 Anheuser-Busch InBev recently committed to $50 million to researching uses of CBD and THC in non-alcoholic drinks, while the Heineken-owned brewery Lagunitas released a non-alcoholic THC-infused beer and Molson Coors Brewing Company joined forces with a Quebec-based cannabis company.

 Megabreweries may be edging in, but a few craft breweries have been in on the game for a while now.
 In 2016, Coalition Brewing Co. in Oregon released Two Flowers, an IPA with 4 milligrams of CBD per 12 oz.
 Given the low dosage, the brewing team there is careful not to overstate the effect it might have on consumers.

 “We can’t make any claims of how the beer might make you feel.
 It’s just a beer.
 Anecdotally speaking, we’ve heard different people say different things,” says Phil Boyle, general manager of Coalition Brewing Co.
 “A friend of mine said instead of having a couple of beers, it’s like having a couple beers in a hot tub.”

 Rather than advertising their beer as some sort of miracle panacea, the team was interested in pursuing CBD beer for other reasons.